 The condensate is another element of your HVAC system that requires routine maintenance.
 When you turn on the HVAC system during the summer season, the condensing unit drips water into the dripping pan.

 That water gets removed through piping, which ultimately makes its way outside your home, where it drains.
 Those lines tend to become clogged with dirt and grime if they are not maintained regularly.
 All you need to remember is that clean and clear condensate lines equal an efficient HVAC system.
-HVAC companies have specialised tools for cleaning out slimy condensate lines.
+HVAC companies have specialized tools for cleaning out slimy condensate lines.